-1. Prepare a standard solution of a concentration equal to the full scale of the analyzer.
+- 1. Prepare a standard solution of a concentration equal to the full scale of the analyzer.
 If in doubt you can check the full scale value by pressing COMMANDS > MANUAL CAL.
-It's not possible to change the value of the full scale.

-2. Submerge the probe in the standard solution.
-When the results are stable go to COMMANDS > MANUAL CALIBRATION then press and hold the MANUAL CAL A or B button for three seconds.
+It's not possible to change the value of the full scale. - 2.
+Submerge the probe in the standard solution.
+When the results are stable go to COMMANDS > MANUAL CALIBRATION then press and hold the MANUAL CALIBRATION for three seconds.
 Each channel must be calibrated separately.